 Program overview

-The Computer Systems Technician diploma program at Seneca is designed to equip students with essential skills and knowledge for the dynamic field of information technology administration.
-Over the course of this two-year program, students will engage in practical, hands-on training within modern labs, focusing on critical areas such as networking, operating systems, security, and cloud computing.
-This comprehensive approach ensures that graduates are well-prepared to tackle the challenges of the IT landscape, including designing and implementing various types of networks and working with both open-source and proprietary operating systems.
+The Computer Systems Technician diploma program at Seneca Polytechnic is designed to equip students with essential skills and knowledge for the dynamic field of information technology administration.
+Over the course of this two-year program, students will engage in practical, hands-on training within modern labs, focusing on areas such as networking, operating systems, security, and cloud computing.
+The curriculum prepares students to design and implement various types of networks and work with both open-source and proprietary operating systems, ensuring they are well-prepared for the future of IT administration.

 Program structure

-The Computer Systems Technician program is structured to provide a thorough education over a duration of 4 semesters (2 years).
-The program is offered in a hybrid delivery format, combining online coursework with in-person learning requirements.
-Key features of the program structure include:
+The Computer Systems Technician program is structured to provide a comprehensive learning experience over a duration of 4 semesters (2 years).
+Students can choose between full-time and part-time study options, allowing for flexibility in their educational journey.
+The program is delivered in a hybrid format, combining online coursework with in-person learning requirements.
+Key features of the program include:

 Featured Experiences

-The Computer Systems Technician program offers several unique experiences that enhance learning and prepare students for their careers:
+The Computer Systems Technician program offers several unique features that enhance the learning experience:

 Career Options

-Graduates of the Computer Systems Technician program can explore a variety of career options in Canada, including:
+Graduates of the Computer Systems Technician program can explore a variety of career opportunities in Canada, including:

 • Network Administrator: Manage and maintain computer networks, ensuring optimal performance and security.

-• Local-area Network/Personal Computer Technician: Install, configure, and repair local area networks and personal computers.
+• Local-Area Network/Personal Computer Technician: Troubleshoot and repair local area networks and personal computers.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.